Homebrewing equipment, including the airlock, should be clean and sanitized before and after every batch of beer to avoid problems and off-flavors.

 Can you use bleach to sanitize your homebrew equipment?

 Three main chemicals are used to sanitize brewing equipment.
 The first and most highly recommended among brewers is Star San.
-Star San is flavorless and odorless, so it doesn’t require rising afterward.
-Star San is also the solution that will sanitize your equipment in the least amount of time.

 The second most popular chemical used would be household bleach.
 Bleach will be the cheapest and most readily available solution used for sanitizing.
 When using bleach, make sure to thoroughly rinse after to make sure your next batch of beer does not have a slight bleachy taste.